 You might be forgiven for thinking that if you live in a city you need to drive miles to have an enjoyable, scenic walk with a dog.
 But, there are some hidden gems even in the most urban areas.
 So, if you run a dog walking business then here is a guide to finding the best walking routes in our cities, some might be closer than you think!

 As London’s largest open space this is a must visit location and dog walking is one of the most popular activities.
 The Forest covers around 2,400 hectares – that’s over 3,300 football pitches – and stretches from Manor Park to just north of Epping.
-With four visitor centres there is plenty to see and do if you want more than just a stroll in the forest.
-Click here to find out more.
+With four visitor centres, there is plenty to see and do if you want more than just a stroll in the forest.

-Manchester City Council have dedicated dog walking areas within some of the city parks, so you can walk with the dogs in confidence.
+Manchester City Council has dedicated dog walking areas within some of the city parks, so you can walk with the dogs in confidence.
 Bellott Street has specific dog walking but requests dogs are kept on a lead.
-Platt Fields Park has extra facilities with dogs not being allowed in areas such as the sport pitches and children’s play area.
-See their website for more information about each site.
+Platt Fields Park has extra facilities with dogs not being allowed in areas such as the sports pitches and children’s play area.
+See the Manchester council for more information about each dog walking site.